Skip to main content

 5. PAYMENT CARD IMPLEMENTATION

-5.1 The approved receipt center must then implement their chosen payment card acceptance solution, and prove its security compliance with the PCI DSS standard.
-OIT Security and Compliance (S&C) unit will assist with this process:
+5.1 The requestor must implement their chosen payment card acceptance solution with the assistance of Merchant Services and S&C, and prove its security compliance with the current PCI DSS standard, including:

-5.1.1 The successful completion of the annual PCI DSS self-assessment questionnaire,
+5.1.1 The accurate completion of the required annual PCI DSS self-assessment questionnaire for all individual Merchant ID (MID) owners.

-5.1.3 Verification of PCI DSS compliance documentation submitted by any third party card payment processors.
+5.1.3 Verification of PCI DSS compliance documentation submitted by any third party card payment processors and vendors.
+This is an annual requirement of the PCI DSS annual attestation.

-5.2 The University Controller’s Office will make arrangements with the receipt center’s technical contact for the installation of the hardware for accepting payment cards, where necessary.
-Additionally, the University Controller’s Office will provide training to functional staff on the proper use of merchant services as well as training for daily sales reconciliation and the use of online merchant service reporting tools for receipts deposited to all projects except Ledger 6 projects.
-The Foundations Accounting and Investments Office will provide guidance on receipts deposited to Ledger 6 projects.
+5.2 Merchant Services and S&C will make arrangements with the requestor’s technical contact for the installation of the hardware and software as necessary.
+Additionally, Merchant Services will provide training to functional staff on the proper use of merchant services as well as training for daily sales reconciliation and the use of online merchant service reporting tools for university accepted solutions for receipts deposited to all projects except Ledger 6 projects.
+The Foundations Accounting and Investments Office will provide guidance on receipts deposited to ledger 6 projects.

 6. PAYMENT CARD REGULATORY COMPLIANCE